 PRO TIP: If your cranberries are seem dry, simply rehydrate them in some very hot water for about 10 minutes.
 Drain and pat dry before using them in the recipe.

 Quick Guide: How to Make Sourdough Discard Scones

 Get out your largest mixing bowl, bench scraper and gather your ingredients.
 Make room in the freezer for a large sheet pan or two small ones – whatever will fit – and line the pan(s) with parchment paper.
-In summary, here’s how to make this delicious scone recipe (see recipe card below details):
+In summary, here’s how to make this delicious sourdough scone recipe (see recipe card below details and recipe VIDEO):

 - First, whisk the sourdough discard, cream, egg, vanilla, orange zest and juice together.

 - Second, in large mixing bowl mix the flour, salt, sugar, baking powder and corn starch together.

 - Third, grate the cold butter into the dry ingredients using a cheese grater.

 - Fourth, make a well in the center of the flour mixture and pour in the sourdough starter/cream mixture.
 Gently mix until shaggy then fold the dough to build layers.

 - Fifth, knead a few times then roll or pat the dough out into a 3/4″ thick disk.
 Cut the dough into wedges.

 - PRO TIP: Next, freeze the scones for at least 30 minutes.
 This, in addition to a hot preheated oven, helps them rise higher.